offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

                  1
 ```

-Then, iteratively set the weights and backtracking edge...
+Then, iteratively set the weights and backtracking edges...

 ```{svgbob}
 "* Node weight denoted in brackets next to node name"